HardlyDifficult/Tutorials/Chapter2.md

 ```

 <hr></details><br>
+<details><summary>What did that do?</summary>

+Nothing yet.

+This is a pattern we will leverage a few times in this tutorial, starting with the next section.

+When an entity dies in the game, we call DeathEffectManager.PlayDeathEffectsThenDestroy instead of the usual Unity Destroy method.
+This allows us to defer the actual Destroy call, and to spawn an explosion or play an animation on the sprite as it dies.

+<hr></details>
 <details><summary>Why not just play effects OnDestroy()?</summary>

 OnDestroy is called anytime the object is destroyed, but we only want the death effects to trigger in certain circumstances.
 For example, when we quit back to the main menu, we do not want explosions spawning for character being destroyed while closing level 1.